ctmuthu/wot-sys-ci/README.md

                 - Click the ‘Save’ button
                 - Click the ‘Build now’ link and check the email id after the job execution.

-9. Startup script:
+10. Startup script:
-    1. This repository has a "startup.sh"
+    1. This repository has a "startUp.sh"
     2. Run and check the startup.sh after reboot.

-10. Configure Cronjob on reboot:
+11. Configure Cronjob on reboot:
     1. Open crontab file "crontab -e"
     2. Add the line at the EOF - "@reboot /path/to/file"
     3. On saving and quiting the file, cronjob gets configured.